Outlander Scotland Tour 2019

 The outline of the 'Elite' tour is as follows...

 We have booked a good Edinburgh city centre hotel with easy access to the Royal Mile.
-If you have time, a stroll to Edinburgh Castle look round or prehaps The Georgian House to work off jet lag and a look round with our complimentry ticket.
+If you have time, a stroll to Edinburgh Castle look round or prehaps The Georgian House to work off jet lag.
 A taxi from the airport will cost about £25.

 Driver/guide meets you at the hotel for a half day walking tour of Edinburgh's Royal Mile, looking out for burned out print shops and strange looking Chinamen.
 That afternoon you will go out to Preston Mill (used as the mill where Jamie hid underwater) and then to the church that was used for the wedding.
 Night in Edinburgh hotel.